broveloper/cra-rsc/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`